-- 1. Head Coaches may coach their golfers between the greens and tees.
-Each Head Coach will be supplied a COACHING LANYARD which will designate them as the only individual permitted to communicate with their players during the course of the official round. - 2.
-All other individuals including Assistant coaches, and spectators must abide by the SPECTATOR GUIDELINES detailed previously.
+- 1. Each team's Head Coach and one Assistant Coach will be supplied a COACHING WRISTBAND which will designate them as the only individuals permitted to communicate with their players during the course of the official round. - 2.
+All other individuals and spectators must abide by the SPECTATOR GUIDELINES detailed previously.